tixlee/AgileMaster/README.md

 Go browser and type localhost/phpmyadmin.

-Create new database named craftpophouse_db.
+Create new database named am.

 Click the created database and click import and choose the am.sql in the Database folder.